kohul-sol/kohul-sol.github.io/content/about.md

 - **Bachelor of Culture and Arts Game Design** at XAMK (South-Eastern Finland University of Applied Sciences), *2024 (Erasmus)*

 ## Skills
-My mastery of certain skills will be rated from 1-5:
+My mastery of certain skills is be rated from 1-5:
 - **Design** (4/5)
-*Design of games, including mechanics, resources, planning, etc.*
+*Knowledge of game design and their systems, including mechanics, resources, planning, etc.*
 - **Motion Design** (4/5)
 *Knowledge of motion graphics, video editing, programs like Premiere and After Effects, etc.*
 - **Level Design** (4/5)